 If your organization is eligible, follow one of the following processes to apply.
 Paper or email applications are not accepted.

 1. Oral Application

 Live or recorded oral applications are accepted.
 Please contact email@example.com if you wish to submit an oral application.

 2. Online Application

-All submitted materials become the property of PoCo Community Foundation.
-By submitting an application, you consent to and acknowledge that PoCo Community Foundation may share information about your application and/or your organization on our website and with media, our staff, donors, and subject-matter experts.
+All submitted materials become the property of the PoCo Community Foundation.
+By applying, you consent to and acknowledge that PoCo Community Foundation may share information about your application or your organization on our website and with media, our staff, donors, and subject-matter experts.